Hasselmannen/shrdlite-course-project/README-SHRDLITE.md

 ### Action Description

 When the planner constructs the actual plan from the path it also add descriptive messages to tell the user what it is doing.
-It utilizes the function `shortestDescription`, which takes the world state (current stack distribution), object descriptions and an object name (identifier) as arguments and returns the shortest unambigous (if there is one) description of the object.
+It utilizes the function `shortestDescription`, which takes the world state (current stack distribution), object descriptions and an object name (identifier) as arguments and returns the shortest unambiguous (if there is one) description of the object.

 ## `Graph.ts`